<< Back

 Tura went on, he knew not whither, and came at last to the settlement of Elderly-Blind-Woman and her children, who lived on raw food.

-When Tura kindled his fire, she and her family fled from it.
+When Tura kindled his fire, she and her family fled from it in terror.

 Ka kai a Tura. ka mutu te kai ka tikina ka pania e Tura nga waha o te kuia ra ratou ko tana whanau ki te kai maoa.